trollLemon/3d-grapher/README.md

 This projects is in a very early stage, so somethings are prone to not work, and some stuff isnt supported (yet).

-Current issues that will be fixed later in development: console gets flooded with some of the inputed equation data when the graph is created (I have yet to figure out why) Trig functions will not graph only supports 1 digit numbers,
+Current issues that will be fixed later in development:
+Trig functions will not graph